-I teach in the areas of community engagement/community informatics, archives/special collections, and the social foundations of library and information studies/science.
+I currently teach in the areas of community engagement & community informatics in libraries, project development & management, and the foundations of library and information science.

 LIS 502 Libraries, Information and Society